conterra/mapapps-4-developers/MIGRATION.md

 At this stage the setup is ready to run existing mocha unit tests.
 For migration of existing intern tests to mocha head on to the next section of this guide.

 To run the tests execute the command ` mvn test -Prun-js-tests -Pinclude-mapapps-deps`

-### How to run deprecated intern-tests

-After successful migration it is still possible to run old unmigrated tests by  **TBD**

 #### Migration of unit tests from intern to mocha